nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 ## Glossary

 - **Accountant**: A professional who is responsible for managing a company/institution's financial records.
-- **Expense**: Costs incurred, including staff salaries and product costs.
 - **Mainstream OS**: Windows, Linux, Unix, OS-X.
 - **Revenue**: Money received, such as sales revenue.
+- **Expense**: Costs incurred, including staff salaries and product costs.
 - **Transaction**: An exchange of money, which includes buying and selling activities.
-- **Transactor/Party**: The person or entity that carried out the transaction or is related to it.
-- **Transactor/Party**: Person or group that carried out the transaction or is related to the transaction.

 ---